posit-dev/orbital/docs/docs/learnmore.md

 ## Translator

-The translator is in charge of accepting a [orbitalml.ast.ParsedPipeline][] and converting it to an expression that can then be compiled to one of the supported SQL dialects.
+The translator is in charge of accepting a [orbital.ast.ParsedPipeline][] and converting it to an expression that can then be compiled to one of the supported SQL dialects.

 The conversion happens step by step, so each step type has its own translator and generally steps